When the Tenant Fees Bill became law in June 2019, it made it illegal for letting agents and landlords to charge certain fees to renters.

 What if I am already in a tenancy agreement?

-After June 1, 2020, the tenant fee ban will apply to all tenancies, new and existing.
+The tenant fee ban applies to all tenancies, new and existing.
+You should not be charged any.

 If your landlord or agent charges a fee that is banned under the new rules, they will have 28 days to return it.
 And they could be fined £5,000 for a first offence.